-- → Create strong passwords, update them regularly, and never share them. - Never click on suspicious links or downloads. - → Only use hardware, software, and applications that are approved by Blue Shield. - → Do not access Blue Shield information on unsecured networks, such as Follow our policies to protect confidential and proprietary information as well as personal information. - → Contact Information Security & Risk Management if you see or suspect unauthorized access to our systems or data. - → Follow Blue Shield's procedure to report suspicious emails.
-Reach out to at Blue Shield read it?
+- Create strong passwords, update them regularly, and never share them. - Never click on suspicious links or downloads.

+- Contact Information Security, Risk, and Operations (ISRO) if you see or suspect unauthorized access to our systems or data. - Information Security, Risk, and Operations (ISRO) for more information.

+I used my work email to send a personal email to a friend.
+Could someone at Blue Shield read it?